-2.69 It is best practice to divide or 'shape' instructions for the delivery of a large amount of collateral into smaller deliveries or 'shapes', so as to limit the economic impact of settlement failures.
-Accordingly, it is recommended that parties in the European repo market should agree to shape transactions into multiple deliveries of 50 million in EUR, GBP and USD, and the nearest equivalent in other currencies or the amount mandated or generally accepted in other currencies.
+2.70 It is best practice to divide or 'shape' instructions for the delivery of a large amount of collateral into smaller deliveries or 'shapes', so as to limit the economic impact of settlement failures.
+Accordingly, it is recommended that parties in the European repo market should agree to shape transactions into multiple deliveries of 50 million nominal value in EUR, GBP and USD, and the nearest equivalent in other currencies or the amount mandated or generally accepted in other currencies.
 Note that shaping does not break up a transaction into smaller contracts.
 It is a purely operational process.
-Note that shaping does not break up a transaction into smaller contracts.
-It is a purely operational process.
+Accordingly, confirmations (which are post-trade but pre-settlement verifications) should be sent for the whole amount transacted, not separately for each shape.

 Best practice recommendation.
-It is best practice to divide instructions for the delivery of large amounts of collateral into 'shapes'.
+It is best practice to divide instructions for the delivery of large amounts of collateral into 'shapes' but confirmations should be sent for the whole transaction, not for each shape.